slim71/SpartanLIFT/doc/Development notes.md

 of the `rcl_logging_interface` (as stated [here](https://robotics.stackexchange.com/a/104433/30956)).
 I'll just manually do it; perhaps that's a thing for the future...

+Some constants declared in constants.hpp could have been taken from the PX4 package, but I prefer to keep them entirely separated and independent from one another.

 ---
 ## Gazebo
 Following the [official guide about the migration from Gazebo classic](https://github.com/gazebosim/gz-sim/blob/gz-sim7/tutorials/migration_sdf.md#path-relative-to-an-environment-variable), I've noticed I had the wrong environmental variable setup for the models loading.
 I've fixed that and now, *after sourcing the local overlay,* Gazebo can successfully load each model's meshes with no problems.